 (ii) the sale of a house and land to an eligible person,

-on such terms of payment as the Commission thinks fit.
+on such terms of payment as the Authority thinks fit.

-(2) A sale under this Division may be made at such price and subject to such conditions, restrictions, exceptions and reservations as the Commission thinks fit.
+(2) A sale under this Division may be made at such price and subject to such conditions, restrictions, exceptions and reservations as the Authority thinks fit.

 (3) If a sale under this Division is made on terms or subject to conditions, restrictions, exceptions or reservations those terms, conditions, restrictions, exceptions or reservations shall be set out in a contract of sale in an approved form.

-(4) The Commission may, by determination approved by the Minister and published in the Government Gazette, fix a standard rate of interest to apply to contracts of sale in respect of sales on terms under this Division.
+(4) The Authority may, by determination approved by the Minister and published in the Government Gazette, fix a standard rate of interest to apply to contracts of sale in respect of sales on terms under this Division.

 (5) Different standard rates of interest may be fixed under subsection (4) in respect of different classes of contracts of sale.